 I had made this recipe many months back and it was in the drafts.
 Lately, I have been getting a lot of requests to post quick and easy recipes.
 So here is a quick and easy recipe with tomatoes.

 If you have surplus tomatoes from your garden or extra tomatoes purchased from your farmer’s market then this recipe is a good way to use them up.

-1. Firstly on a low flame, in a small frying pan or a skillet brown ¼ cup desiccated coconut.
+1. Firstly on low heat, in a small frying pan or a skillet brown ¼ cup desiccated coconut.
 Keep on stirring often so that the coconut gets golden evenly.
 Remove and keep aside.

-3. In a mortar-pestle or in a dry grinder, crush or grind the peanuts to a coarse powder.
+3. In a mortar-pestle or in a dry grinder, crush or grind the peanuts to a coarse powder and keep them aside.

-4. Heat 2 tbsp oil in a pan on a low heat.
-Add ½ tsp mustard seeds and crackle them.
-Then add 2 green chilies, chopped and 5 to 6 curry leaves.
+Keep the heat to low.
+First, add ½ teaspoon mustard seeds and crackle them.
+Then add 2 chopped green chilies and 5 to 6 curry leaves.
 Stir.

-5. Now add a pinch of asafoetida (hing) and ¼ tsp turmeric powder.
-Add the spices on a low flame so that they don’t get burnt.
+5. Now add a pinch of asafoetida (hing) and ¼ teaspoon turmeric powder.
+Add the spices on a low heat so that they don’t get burnt.

 6. Stir very well.